tendermint/spec/rfc/004-reverse-sync.md

 (which is necessary as snapshots must be saved within the trusting period for the assisting light client to verify) have no means of backfilling the blocks to meet the retention limit.
-This could be a problem as nodes who state sync and then eventually switch to consensus may not have the block and validator history to verify evidence causing them to panic if they see 2/3 commit on what the node believes to be an invalid block.
+This could be a problem as nodes who state sync and then eventually switch to consensus (or fast sync) may not have the block and validator history to verify evidence causing them to panic if they see 2/3 commit on what the node believes to be an invalid block.

 Thus, this RFC sets out to instil a minimum block history invariant amongst honest nodes.